BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 .exercise[

-- Check that NGINX is serving 80/tcp

-- Direct your browser to your Kubernetes IP
+- Direct your browser to your Kubernetes IP on port 80

 ]